jazzsimmonds/CPSA-CRT/windows/rdp.md

 - Rdp listens by default on `port 3389`.
 - Windows built-in RDP client application is `Remote Desktop Connection` (`mstsc.exe`).
-- saved connection profiles stored in `.rdp` files.
+- Saved connection profiles stored in `.rdp` files.
+- From a Linux based host we can use `xfreerdp` to remotely access Windows targets.